Table of Contents

 However, many people don’t experience any symptoms at all.

-Because DVT and PE can be so potentially dangerous, depending on the patient’s history, many doctors prescribe patients with a type of medication called a blood thinner to prevent them from happening, which leads us to Eliquis.
+Because DVT and PE can be so potentially dangerous, depending on the patient’s history, many doctors prescribe patients a type of medication called a blood thinner to prevent them from happening, which leads us to Eliquis.
+[5]

 How Does Eliquis Work?